To be admitted as a PhD student, an applicant must have satisfactory results from one of the following exams:

 We recommend that if possible, applicants include a statement from their home university regarding their relative ranking (e.g. what percentage of the student population of their year they belong to, e.g. top 5%, or 10th place out of 250).

 If an applicant has at least two years’ work experience from DTU or another research institution/company, this person may receive a transfer of up to six months of academic credit, although the applicant was not enrolled as a PhD student.
 In such a case the student will be enrolled for two and a half years.

 Other rules regarding academic approval, study plans, funding plans, etc. remain in effect.

 In addition to this, transfer of academic credit is only granted for periods when the applicant has been enrolled as a PhD student at another relevant institution.

 Transfer of academic credit is approved by the relevant PhD committee.
-The application is processed together with the application for admission to DTU.
+The application is processed together with the application for academical approval.